kyleconroy/ssf/README.md

 * `2` for histogram
 * `3` for set
 * `4` for event

+Note there is no "timer" type, because SSF treats timers as histograms.
+The downstream storage can decide how to interpret them based on the unit.

 ## Name (required)
 Required: A string name for the metric, event or whatever in storage.